Variety, cultivar, landrace, heirloom: Definitions

 Definition of a variety that can be granted a Breeder’s right (ICPNVP / UPOV)

-Article 5 states that the criteria to be satisfied for a Breeder’s right to be granted for a given variety are: New, Distinct, Uniform and Stable.
+Article 5 of the UPOV convention states that the criteria to be satisfied for a Breeder’s right to be granted for a given variety are: New, Distinct, Uniform and Stable.

 Hence, for UPOV, the difference between a variety and a variety eligible to a breeder’s right is that the later should be new.